 By far the best option is charging your car at home and making the best use of cheap rate energy tariffs and the latest smart home charging technology, along with the convenience of it being right on your doorstep.
 And as it turns out, charging your car at home is not only cheaper but also helps to preserve the condition of your battery.

 For many people living in flats and terrace houses that are not able to have a home charging point, help is on its way with some new Government funding initiatives and advances in technology.
 But even then, the cost of charging an electric vehicle using a combination of free and paid for public charging facilities will still represent major cost savings of up to 33% when compared to fossil fuel power.

 With new legislation, rules and technology coming in all the time for the car industry we are confident that charging an electric vehicle will only become easier and cheaper.
 By investing now in your own home charging station, you could be putting these savings into lighting speed for you and your family.

-If you have questions about home EV charging and would like some expert advice, give us a call on 03333 44 96 99 and let us know how we can help you.
+If you have questions about home EV charging and would like some expert advice, give us a call at 03333 44 96 99 and let us know how we can help you.
 Alternatively, fill in the contact form below.

 *All prices, tariffs and charges that have been quoted in this article are correct as of the 8th March 2021 but maybe subject to change or discontinuation.